 When you open a previously created project, you may see a message saying that a file is missing from the project.
 This may happen if one of the files used in the project has been moved somewhere else or deleted from disk.
-In this case, click Browse in the message box to find the file in its new location, or click Skip to open the project without the missing file.
+In this case, click Specify Folder in the message box to find the files in their new location, or click Skip to open the project without the missing files.
+You can also click the magnifying glass icon and specify location of single file.
 We recommend that you copy all the files to your hard drive before editing.